shayneo/vue-fuse/README.md

   </tr>
   <tr>
     <td>includeScore</td>
     <td>Whether the score should be included in the result set.
-A score of `0` indicates a perfect match, while a score of `1` indicates a complete mismatch.</td>
+A score of 0 indicates a perfect match, while a score of 1 indicates a complete mismatch.</td>
     <td>Boolean</td>
     <td>false</td>
   </tr>
    <tr>
     <td>includeMatches</td>
     <td>Whether the matches should be included in the result set.
-When `true`, each record in the result set will include the indices of the matched characters: `indices: [start, end]`.
+When true, each record in the result set will include the indices of the matched characters: indices: [start, end].
 These can consequently be used for highlighting purposes.</td>
     <td>Boolean</td>
     <td>false</td>
   </tr>
   <tr>
     <td>minMatchCharLength</td>
     <td>When set to include matches, only the matches whose length exceeds this value will be returned.
-(For instance, if you want to ignore single character index returns, set to `2`)</td>
+(For instance, if you want to ignore single character index returns, set to 2)</td>
     <td>Number</td>
     <td>1</td>
   </tr>